gewmas/JGame_Slogo_Team11/Design Document.md

 ### Fabio & Yujua

-Fabio and Yujua will be working on the backend of the program.
-He will be responsible for building the parser and language interpreter.
+Fabio and Yuhua will be working on the backend of the program.
+Yuhua will be responsible for building the parser and language interpreter.
 They will write the controller API and then implement the model and parser class.
 These will in turn call command classes that will execute the commands of the script and return the TurtleCommand's to be added to TurtleTrace.

 ### Adam and Alex